-Response: Each application must propose projects that address at least one of the high priority assay areas listed described in the ADGC FOA (Molecular Assays; Cellular, Circuit, or Systems/Organismal Assays).
+Response: Each application must propose projects that address at least one of the high priority assay areas listed described in the ADGC RFA (Molecular Assays; Cellular, Circuit, or Systems/Organismal Assays).
 Applicants have the flexibility to select any assay category or may opt to propose assays in multiple areas or across multiple experimental systems/species.
 Assays should be considered based on their throughput and the utility of information they provide to advance understanding of the neurobiological function of NPD risk genes.
 Proposals to carry out multiple complementary assays within each priority area or across areas are of interest.

 Question: Are behavioral assays of interest?
 How about behavioral assays in conjunction with a priority assay listed in the RFA?

-Response: The primary focus of the SSPsyGene Consortium is on high-throughput molecular and cellular analyses.
-While robust, scalable and reproducible behavioral phenotyping may be proposed, successful RM1 applications will likely also have a strong focus on molecular and/or cellular assays.
-Further, with the goal of achieving a systematic characterization at scale, each of the RM1 awardees will be expected to complete rigorous functional characterization all of the 100-250 genes that the Consortium appoints to the common core gene set within the project period.
-Applications proposing to utilize pluripotent cell-based paradigms or model organisms with a short generation time may be most feasible within such budget and throughput constraints.
+Response: The primary focus of the SSPsyGene Consortium is on high-throughput with selected moderate-throughput analyses.
+Robust, reproducible and quantitative behavioral phenotyping may be proposed, although this may be more feasible with model organisms with short generation times and a size suitable for scalable assays.
+Successful RM1 applications will likely also have a strong focus on molecular and/or cellular assays.
+Further, with the goal of achieving a systematic characterization at scale, each of the RM1 awardees will be expected to complete rigorous functional characterization all of the 50-250 genes that the Consortium appoints to the common core gene set within the project period.

 Question: Would looking at conditional effects of the genes (such as drug treatment or joint perturbation with other genes) be considered responsive?
 What about gene by environment interactions or assessing the impact of genetic background?